CUTE

 Elena Marchigiani University of Trieste, Department of Engineering and Architecture, Trieste (IT)

 Associate professor in Urban Planning.
-She develops research and practical experience on spatial planning and urban design, with specific reference to the issues of landscape and sustainability, participatory and inclusive processes, regeneration of social housing districts and, more in general, to the issues related to the design of public spaces through the perspective of inclusive accessibility.
-She is part of TrIAL – Trieste Inclusion & Accessibility Lab at the Univerity of Trieste
+She develops research and practical experience in spatial planning and urban design, with specific reference to the issues of landscape and sustainability, participatory and inclusive processes, regeneration of social housing districts and climate transition in coastal areas.
+She currently coordinates national research on these issues and has published a number of books and articles on these topics (https://arts.units.it/simple-search?query=marchigiani)

 Eva Spackova, Ph.D., VSB  Technical University of Ostrava, Czech Republic